Genome Sequencing Facility

-The GSF provides Illumina next-generation sequencing (HiSeq, NextSeq and MiSeq platforms) for researchers both inside and outside the Institute, across the University, and at other academic institutions and companies.
+The GSF provides Illumina next-generation sequencing (HiSeq, NextSeq and MiSeq platforms) and 10X Genomics single cell analysis for researchers both inside and outside the Institute, across the University, and at other academic institutions and companies.
 GSF offers two types of partnerships: research collaboration and fee-for-service.
-We strongly promote active collaboration on concrete and sustainable research activities that are of mutual benefit to GSF long term success and our NGS user.
+We strongly promote active collaboration on concrete and sustainable research activities that are of mutual benefit to GSF long-term success and our NGS user.

 Due to increasing requests and demands of NGS applications to cancer research, the GSF was recruited as a new UT Health Cancer Center Shared Resource, as Next Generation Sequencing Shared Resources (NGSSR) in UT Health San Antonio 2014.
 Since 2015, the GSF has formally acquired Illumina MiSeq sequencer from The Research Core Laboratories managed by the Office of Vice President of Research.
 MiSeq is an ideal platform for relative small sequencing projects.
 The major applications with MiSeq are 16S metagenomics, targeted re-sequencing and targeted RNA expression.

 In March 2016, Dr. Zhao Lai was awarded $600,000 NIH Shared Instrument grant (S10 grant 1S10OD021805-01) to purchase Illumina HiSeq 3000 to upgrade the sequencing platform.
 Illumina HiSeq 3000 has provided our NGS users the greater efficiency in terms of high-throughput, faster turn-around-time and cheaper cost.
 We are very grateful to NIH funding support to continue the GSF’s NGS journey to the new exciting direction.